Close

 Credit awarded

-• Postgraduate Certificate – 60 credits
+• Postgraduate Certificate – 60 UK credits or 30 ECTS credits

-• Postgraduate Diploma – 120 credits
+• Postgraduate Diploma – 120 UK credits or 60 ECTS credits

-• Master’s – 180 credits
+• Master’s – 180 UK credits or 90 ECTS credits

 Blended learning: taking modules in London

-After successful completion of a minimum number of core modules, PG Diploma and MSc students may also be eligible for the blended learning option, which allows for the study of up to two modules only (from a restricted list) at LSHTM in London during the Spring or Summer terms in place of distance learning modules.
+After successful completion of a minimum number of core modules, Postgraduate Diploma and MSc students may also be eligible for the blended learning option, which allows for the study of up to two modules only (from a restricted list) at LSHTM in London during the Spring or Summer terms in place of distance learning modules.
 Please note that these options, and the dates when the modules are held at LSHTM, are subject to change - full details will be sent to all distance learning students in July each year.

 Changes to the course